23 July 2019 : Original article

 CONCLUSIONS: IT of more than 45 min was a risk factor for poor EGF, but achieved statistical significance only when it exceeded 60 min.
 Longer IT also significantly slowed the fall in SC50, and led to a higher SCD7.
 However, poor EGF and suboptimal early SC trends had little long-term effect on serum creatinine.

-Keywords: Delayed Graft Function, Reperfusion Injury, warm ischemia, Adolescent, Aged, Child, Child, Preschool, Graft Rejection, Graft Survival, Kidney Transplantation, Middle Aged, Retrospective Studies, transplant recipients, Treatment Outcome, young adult
+Keywords: Delayed Graft Function, warm ischemia, Adolescent, Child, Child, Preschool, Graft Rejection, Graft Survival, Kidney Transplantation, transplant recipients, young adult

 In Press